-“I’m sorry,” as I pulled him into a hug.
-“I never hads a younger brother, so I didn’t knows I’s ‘sposed ta bully ya.”
+“I’m sorry,” as I pull him into a hug.
+“I never had a younger brother, so I didn’t knows I’s ‘sposed ta bully ya.”

 “S’okay.
-Ya kin be as mean as ya wants ‘cause I knows ya love me,” and he kissed me.
+Ya kin be as mean as ya wants ‘cause I knows ya love me,” and he kisses me.

-“We’s good brothers, ain’t we,” as I kissed him back.
+“We’s good brothers, ain’t we,” as I kiss him back.

 “Shur ‘em, Huck.”

 That morning we follow several hummocks that end in the swamp without being a good camp site there.
 We backtrack to the road and walk further north.
 Places where there is swamp on both sides of the road are a quandary.
 If a car or truck comes along, we’d have nowhere to hide.
 I look out into the swamp and see a hummock rising from the swamp about 100 yards away from the road.